microprediction/timemachines/README.md

      for yi in y:
          xi, x_std, s = f(y=yi, s=s, k=3)

+You can also ensemble, compose, bootstrap and do other things with one line of code.
+See the [documented](https://microprediction.github.io/timemachines/).

 ### What's [included](https://microprediction.github.io/timemachines/skaters)

 See [skaters](https://microprediction.github.io/timemachines/skaters) for choices of somepackage, somevariety and something.